grahamcarman/docs/learn/use-case-setup-teardown-data-quality.md

 )
 ```

-Only if the new data passes vital data quality checks contained in the `test_tmp` task group, the temporary table is swapped with the target table.
+If the new data passes the data quality checks contained in the `test_tmp` task group, the temporary table is swapped with the target table.
 The SQL statement that swaps the table is wrapped in a `DO` block that checks if the target table already exists and creates a backup table if it does.

 ```python
 swap = PostgresOperator(